 This is one of those cases that shows the importance of hiring an attorney who will fight to trial if necessary.
 There are times when you need an attorney who will seek true justice, and not just accept the first settlement offer form an insurance company.

-A Pinellas County jury awarded Morgan & Morgan client Rex Craig $1.5 million Wednesday, finding his employer negligent in an incident in which Craig was severely injured when a crane operator dropped a heavy hammer bell on his head.
+A Pinellas County jury awarded Morgan & Morgan client Rex Craig $1.5 million Wednesday, finding his employer negligent in an incident in which Craig sustained a traumatic brain injury when a crane operator dropped a heavy hammer bell on his head.
 The award comes after defendant C-Scape Construction Inc. initially denied responsibility for the incident.

 Depending on the case, going to trial could mean a big victory for a plaintiff.
 For example, our firm’s attorneys have been able to take a $25,000 pre-trial offer and get a $12 million jury verdict.
 Learn more about why we aren’t afraid to go before a jury.